A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Relative invariants and degeneration formulae

-has a (relative) $(-2)$-shifted symplectic structure (Theorem \ref{thm on sft symp str}) whose classical truncation is orientable (Theorem \ref{ori of cy4 family}) in the sense of Definition \ref{ori on even cy}.
+has a (relative) $(-2)$-shifted symplectic structure (Theorem \ref{thm on sft symp str}).
 By restricting the cotangent complex of $\textbf{Hilb}^{P_t}(X/\bbA^1)/\calC^{P_t}$ to the classical truncation, we obtain a canonical symmetric obstruction theory

 The following isotropic result will be proven in Appendix \ref{app on proof}. \begin{prop} The symmetric obstruction theory \eqref{obs theory relW3} is isotropic in the sense of Definition~\ref{def on iso sym ob} if $P_t\in K_{c, \leq 1}^{\mathrm{num}} (X_t)$ for all $t\in \mathbb{A}^1$. \end{prop} \begin{remark} Here we restrict to curves/points classes on Calabi-Yau 4-folds.
-One can consider surface classes and other cases by a more detailed study of Hodge filtrations as \cite[Rmk.~5.2]{BKP}. \end{remark} Therefore, we have the following: \begin{theorem} Fix $K$-theory classes $P_t \in K_{c,\leq 1}^\mathrm{{num}} (X_t)$ for all $t\in \mathbb{A}^1$ and the choice of orientation given as Remark \ref{rmk on ori}.
+One can consider surface classes and other cases by a more detailed study of Hodge filtrations as \cite[Rmk.~5.2]{BKP}. \end{remark} Therefore, we have the following: \begin{theorem} Fix $K$-theory classes $P_t \in K_{c,\leq 1}^\mathrm{{num}} (X_t)$ for all $t\in \mathbb{A}^1$ and assume the classical truncation of \eqref{equ on hilb stack on family} has an orientation.
 Then there is a square root virtual pullback